fern-api/fastapi-starter/README.md

 ### Changing the API

 The API is defined using [Fern](https://www.buildwithfern.com/).
-The definition lives in the [fern](fern/api/definition) directory.
+The definition lives in the [fern/](fern/api/definition) directory.
 You can edit these YAML files to update the API.
+Check out the [docs] to read more about defining APIs.

 Most of the server and frontend code in this repo is **automatically generated by Fern.** You can regenerate the code using the Fern CLI: